dexie/Dexie.js/README.md

 Pull requests are more than welcome.
 Some advices are:

-1. Run npm test before making a pull request.
+* Run npm test before making a pull request.
-2. If you have the time, please add a new unit test that reproduces the issue.
+* If you find an issue, a unit test that reproduces it is lovely ;).
+If you don't know where to put it, put it in test/tests-misc.js.
+We use qunit.
+Just look at existing tests in tests-misc.js to see how they should be written.
+Tests are transpiled in the build script so you can use ES6 if you like.

 Build
 -----